 However, professionals will not be able to base their entire company on this product – or any circular saw, for that matter – and so should purchase it only to have a secondary saw that they can turn to when their table saw cannot be used.

-The DEWALT DCS391B is absolutely loaded with features, which we’ll take a look at in just a little bit, but if you like a tool that comes packaged with additional accessories to enhance the using experience, you should take your search for the best circular saw elsewhere.
+he DEWALT DCS391B is absolutely loaded with features, which we will take a look at in just a little bit, but if you like a tool that comes packaged with additional accessories to enhance the using experience, you should take your search for the best circular saw elsewhere.

 When you buy the DCS391B, you’re buying the tool itself and will not receive any of the add-ons you would normally get with a power tool purchase.
 DEWALT doesn’t even include the battery necessary to power the DCS391B, so you’ll have to purchase it separately, which will push the total cost of this saw beyond the $100 mark.

 Overview of features